 There's lots of information which can be stored within the CRM, so it's important to know how to search for and locate it.

-The Global Search allows you to search through all levels of the hierarchy, from Company through to Products - all in one search window.
+The Global Search allows you to search through all levels of the hierarchy, from Companies through to Products - all in just one search window.

 The Global Search uses a fast searching algorithm that returns highly targeted results.
 It achieves this search accuracy by initially searching the most commonly matched fields (reducing the breadth of the search).
 For example, when searching for a Contact, it initially only matches the Contact ID, name and email address.

 In this example, we've searched for ‘Browns’ using the Global Search.
-Using this search term, the CRM has returned relevant results for all levels of the hierarchy.
+Using this search term, the CRM has returned relevant results for all levels of the hierarchy that have been used in the last 30 days.
+Note that the Global Search will automatically disable searches for hierarchy levels that you've not searched for in the last 30 days.

 Any of those records containing the word ‘Browns’ will be displayed.
 This includes any Problems or Opportunities which have been created under a record with the word ‘Browns’ in.